Compounding and how it can grow your super

 The power of compound returns increases when used over a long-term period.

 Investing over a longer timeframe is usually done with the expectation of higher returns.
-Given the money put into your super could be ‘locked away’ for 40 years or more (depending on how young you were when you started working), it makes sense that it doesn’t just sit there doing nothing; it should be put to work (invested) to give it the best chance of growing over this long-term timeframe.
+Given the money put into your super could be ‘locked away’ for 40 years or more (depending on how young you were when you started working), it makes sense that it doesn’t just sit there doing nothing.
+It should be put to work (invested) to give it the best chance of growing over this long-term timeframe.

 Start compounding early to have biggest impact on your retirement savings